Resource Extraction Regulatory Review (RERR)

 • June 22, 2023: Sturgeon County held a public hearing, allowing the community to provide feedback.
 Watch video of the public hearing and read written submissions.
 As part of the public hearings, we received questions from community members; view answers to these questions.

 • July 4, 2023: Council gave third and final reading of Bylaw 1607/22, which changes resource extraction regulations.
-The bylaw takes effect on Sept.
+The bylaw took effect on Sept.
 30, 2023.